Cvikli/AISH.jl/README.md

 Lot of them is already ready...
 Most of them was written by the AISH itself!
 (Real singularity is here yeah XD Literally I have to put the features described here to the code and merge the solution)
 ## TODO
 - RAG (EasyRAG)
-✓ STREAMING anthropic claude
 - GUI (AIApp)
-- VOICE INPUT (should be in the AIApp)
+- BENCHMARKING advanced even modular...
-- FINE TUNEING BENCHMARKING
+- FINE TUNEING
+- token + cost(maybe calculation?) + elapsed time registration for messages...
-- If you don't want to WRITE out the entire file THEN find a new way of diff!
+- If you don't want to WRITE out the entire file THEN find a new way of diff patch model!
 So we should create a sort of patch... or another diff view which would be possible to be used with meld!
-- LIVE modification...
-So it could even eval the running function....
-THIS IS ONLY GOOD IF WE WANT TO DEVELOP ITSELF...
-BUT nice feature... :D
+- layered AI... so we would have one that produce sh blocks but the internal core should talk with code blocks later on.
+- simplify the answer... shorter... filter sentences should be minimized!
+ ✓ STREAMING anthropic claude
  ✓ Multi SH can be handled
  ✓ Update the SYSTEM_PROMPT AS THE FILES CHANGE
  ✓ DIFF view!!
 VERY narrow version... so literally the characters those changes...
 Also using colors.
 COMPARE!!
  ✓ error management...
 Claude is down... then...
-✓ BENCHMARKING
+ ✓ BENCHMARKING basic...
+LLMLeaderboard
  ✓ READLINE repair like you did before with REPL!
  ✓ modify the cat > ... to meld...
  ✓ configuring the project throught command line arguments: PROJECT_PATH ✓ project file search improvement.
  ✓ default arg to be the project path...
  ✓ the sshresult is somehow duplicating...
--✓ Thinking should be an interactive line that shows basically progress...
-But in the end it disappear ✓ Multiline input is necessary....
+ ✓ Multiline input is necessary....
  ✓ cd into the project path... so everything will be realtive to that! :D ✓ empty run
  ✓ ctrl + c handling...
  ✓ multilanguage support
-- layered AI... so we would have one that produce sh blocks but the internal core should talk with code blocks later on.
-- simplify the answer... shorter... filter sentences should be minimized!
-- Canceling a query should be possible somehow!
-Do we have "stop" API? example: https://api.claude.ai/api/organizations/d9192fb1-1546-491e-89f2-d3432c9695d2/chat_conversations/f2f779eb-49c5-4605-b8a5-009cdb88fe20/stop_response
  ✓ resume conversation
+ - ✓ Thinking should be an interactive line that shows basically progress...
+But in the end it disappear
+- forbid the system to generate this many extra token!
+Also the bare minimum is to forbid the AI to create ```sh_run_results blocks...
+- LIVE modification...
+So it could even eval the running function....
+THIS IS ONLY GOOD IF WE WANT TO DEVELOP ITSELF...
+BUT nice feature... :D

 -Default talks like:
   - What should I know about this solution...